Simonkrh/project-group6/protocol.md

 When a request cannot be processed successfully, the server responds with an error message in the format `eM`, where M is an error message - string continues until the newline.
-For instance, if attempting to turn on an actuator when it is already on, the error message will be "Actuator already on" and the response will be "e:Actuator already on".
+For instance, if attempting to turn on an actuator when it is already on, the error message will be "Actuator already on" and the response will be "eActuator already on".

 ## An example scenario